 Ah!
 Now you know which one I’m talking about, don’t you?!

 I used to love reading the real life stories, as well as the articles on different topics of interest.
 It was great to get some input into what the Bible said about certain things, plus the helpful maps and diagrams helped to add context to what I was reading.

 This is still the bestselling Bible for teens in the UK – and for good reason!
 It’s also a great budget option, especially if the Engage youth bible is out of price range.

-So there are my recommendations in answer to what is the best children’s Bible currently available in the UK.
+So there are my recommendations in answer to what is the best children’s Bible currently available.

 But I also wanted to answer a few specific questions which people ask.
 So, if you’ve already found the info you wanted, go ahead and start browsing those links!
 Otherwise, keep reading for a bit more of a deep-dive.